andersonscreekps/andersonscreekps-website/content/learning/leadership.md

 weight = 2

 +++
-We pride ourselves on developing our students' leadership skills and we give them many opportunities to become leaders.
+We pride ourselves on developing our students' leadership skills, and we give them many opportunities to become leaders.

 We have school captains, vice captains, house captains and many other roles.